lmb/vimto/README.md

 All available options and their values are in [testdata/default.toml](./testdata/default.toml).

-## Container directory format
+## Container format

-The container or directory must contain a file `/boot/vmlinuz` which is used to boot the VM.
+The container (or directory) must contain a file `/boot/vmlinuz` which is used to boot the VM.

 Other files and directories in the container are merged with the host filesystem using an overlayfs mount inside the VM.